 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 51 Scenery [Not applicable to 3I and 2F] Maintain high quality visual conditions.
 The form, line, texture and color of characteristic landscapes will be clearly distinguishable when viewed as "middle ground" (per the VQO system).
 Ecosystem and cultural resources will remain unmodified by air pollutants.
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38-4 Scenery Manage for Visual Quality Objectives (VQO's) ranging from Preservation to Maximum Modification as defined for each prescription and delineated in the Forest Visual Resource Inventory.
 Apply design guidelines found in USDA Handbooks and/or National Forest Landscape Management Series.
-Yes No The projection VQO cla Amendm proportic direction be impace Section 4.
+Yes No The project would result in the degradation of portions existing VQO classes within the project area.
+A Forest Plan Amendment is required to amend the desired VQO class proportion for each management area.
+The management direction of this forest-wide standard and guideline would not be impacted.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38-4 Scenery Refine variety classes, sensitivity levels, and visual quality objectives when needed for project-level planning.
-Yes No The proju- VQO cla Amendm proportic direction be impac Section 4.
+Yes No The project would result in the degradation of portions existing VQO classes within the project area.
+A Forest Plan Amendment is required to amend the desired VQO class proportion for each management area.
+The management direction of this forest-wide standard and guideline would not be impacted.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38-4 Scenery Prepare comprehensive inventory of Visual Absorption Capacity (VAC).
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
-Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation / Site Design Allow for handicap use in developed and VIS site design No No The stan project.
+Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation / Site Design Allow for handicap use in developed and VIS site design No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 39 Recreation / Special Uses Commercial recreation special use permits may be issued to qualified applicants whose services are available to all members of the public when the proposed use (a) fulfills a demonstrated public need without unduly infringing on the use by the general public, (b) is identified in and is in accordance with an approved implementation plan (where called for), and will not cause the carrying capacity of the involved area to be exceeded, (c) does not serve a function that can logically be provided by private enterprise off National Forest System lands and will provide a type of recreation activity naturally associated with a National Forest, and (d) in complementary to Forest Service and Management Area objectives, programs, and purposes.
-No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 39 Recreation / Special Uses Continue administration of existing recreation special use permits to assure compliance, and to assure that a quality public service is provided consistent with Forest Service and Management Area objectives.
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.